Small Bowel Obstruction Nursing Diagnosis & Care Plan

 Small bowel obstruction (SBO) refers to a complete or partial blockage in the small intestine.
 It can be caused by scar tissue from a previous surgery, hernias, cancer, and inflammatory bowel disorders.

-An SBO prevents contents from passing through into the large intestine.
+SBO prevents contents from passing through into the large intestine.
 This causes waste products to build up above the portion of the obstruction.
-Symptoms include abdominal pain, vomiting, dehydration, constipation, and bloating.
+Surgery is required for most instances of SBO, except in cases of partial obstructions.
+SBO must be identified promptly, as mortality can be reduced when surgery is performed within 24-36 hours.

 Nurses will be involved in caring for patients with an SBO in the inpatient setting.
 Depending on the severity of the blockage, patients will need to receive IV fluids to maintain hydration and nasogastric suctioning to allow the bowel to rest and recover.
 Nurses will educate patients on risk factors, symptoms, and management of their condition.